Alcantor/LotusECU-T4e/stage15/README.md

 The default K-Line recovery routine of the white dashboard bootloader is preserved.

+In the black dashboard bootloader, there is only one stage...
+So the CANstrap is installed at 0x9000 and takes the hand right after the reset vector.

 ## Files

  Files                 | Description
  ----------------------|------------
  build.py              | Build the file "bootldr.bin"
- bootldr.bin           | Bootloader from A128E6009F with the CANstrap in it.
+ white/bootldr.bin     | Bootloader from A128E6009F with the CANstrap in it. black/bootldr.bin     | Bootloader from A120E6501F with the CANstrap in it.

-## Installation example
+## Installation example for white dashboard (OBD Port).

 This is a RISKY operation, I would not recommend to make it, except if you are planning to make patch/modification of the main program.